ITfoxtec/FoxIDs/docs/samples.md

 1. Select the master track and create a OAuth 2.0 down-party.
 2. Set the Client to on and the Resource to off.
-3. Set the client id to `sample_seed`, redirect Uri to `uri:sample:seed:client`) and response type to `token`.
-Add a client secret and Remember the secret.
+3. Set the client id to `sample_seed`, redirect Uri to `uri:sample:seed:client` and response type to `token`.
+4. Set Require PKCE to off.
+5. Add a client secret and Remember the secret.
-4. In the resource and scopes section.
+6. In the resource and scopes section.
 Remove the default resource scope and give the sample seed client access to the FoxIDs Control API resource `foxids_control_api` with the scope `foxids:tenant`.
-5. In the scopes section.
+7. In the scopes section.
 Remove all scopes.
-6. Click show advanced settings.
+8. Click show advanced settings.
-7. In the claims section.
+9. In the claims section.
 Granted the client the administrator role `foxids:tenant.admin`.

 The sample seed client is thereby granted access to update the tenant.